Horabagrus brachysoma: Description

-Distribution
+Distribution and habitat

-H. brachysoma is known from the Kerala Backwaters, Vembanad Lake, Chalakudy River, Meenachil River, Nethravathi River of south Karnataka. and the Uttara Kannada district of India.
-They occur in smooth flowing areas with much vegetation.
+Horabagrus brachysoma is known from the Kerala backwaters, Vembanad Lake, Chalakudy River, Meenachil River and Nethravathi River of southern Karnataka; it is also found in Kerala and the Uttara Kannada district of western Karnataka.
+It occurs in smooth flowing areas of rivers and backwaters with abundant vegetation and mud or sand substrate, and also has been recorded in deep pools and hill streams.

-Habitat and ecology

-H. brachysoma is found in smooth flowing areas with much vegetation.
-Periyar river in Kerala state is the best habitat but now they are commonly seen in the Chalakudy River due to the less disturbed habitats.
+Ecology

+Horabagrus brachysoma is an unspecialized feeder and eats a variety of meaty foods, including crustaceans, molluscs, and fish, and adults may additionally consume terrestrial insects and even frogs.
+This flexible diet is beneficial in its variable habitat in which food availality is affected by monsoons.
+Feeding rate is known to increase during the breeding season in the months following the monsoon (September to December) and decrease during the monsoon (May to July).
+This decrease coincides with the spawning season of this species (at least in Vembanad Lake), but it is not thought to be associated with the spawning season; rather, it is probably due to the major ecological changes brought by the monsoon and the resultant decrease in the abundance of potential food items.

+Genetics

 The population genetic structure of this species has been studied extensively by using genetic markers.
-This species occupies lowland areas of rivers and backwaters with mud or sand substrate.
-It has also been recorded in deep pools and hill streams.

-The diet of H. brachysoma has been studied.
-It is an unspecialized feeder and eats a variety of meaty foods.
-Food items include crustaceans, molluscs, and fish.
-Adults may consume terrestrial insects and even frogs.
-Stomachs of these fish contain detritus which is indicative of its bottom-feeding habits.
-This flexible diet is beneficial in its variable habitat, in which food availality is affected by monsoons.
-Feeding rate is known to increase during the breeding season in the months following the monsoon season.
-Spawning occurs before the monsoons and finishes by the southwest monsoon in the summer.

-Relationships with humans
+Human interactions

-H. brachysoma is an important food fish in India and is also sold in the aquarium trade.
-The IUCN considers H. brachysoma to be a vulnerable species, while other have considered it to be an endangered species.
-Overexploitation, habitat alteration, pollution and related anthropogenic pressures on their natural habitats have considerably reduced populations of this species by 60-70% during the last few years.
+Horabagrus brachysoma is an important food fish in India and is also sold in the aquarium trade.
+The IUCN considers this species to be vulnerable, while others have considered it to be an endangered species.
+This is not unjustified, as overexploitation, habitat alteration, pollution and related anthropogenic pressures on their natural habitats considerably reduced populations of this species in the early 2000s, for example.